-- Director (Lead Director)

-- Member of the Audit Committee

-- Chair of the Compensation, Nominating, and Corporate Governance Committee
+- Director (Lead Director) (resigned July 31, 2012) - Member of the Audit Committee (resigned July 31, 2012) - Chair of the Compensation, Nominating, and Corporate Governance Committee (resigned July 31, 2012)

-Mr. Maroun is the Executive Chairman of Sigma Real Estate Advisors and was the Executive Chairman of ING Real Estate Canada, one of Canada's leading real estate investment managers and largest industrial landlord.
+Mr. Maroun is the Executive Chairman of Sigma Capital and Sigma Real Estate Advisors and was the Executive Chairman of ING Real Estate Canada, one of Canada's leading real estate investment managers and largest industrial landlord.
 Mr. Maroun is a director and also a member of the compensation committee for Partners REIT, Brookfield Infrastructure Partners and Brookfield Renewable Energy.
-Mr. Maroun is past Chair of the National Board of Directors of the MS Society of Canada, a director of the MS Research Foundation, co-founder of Casting for Recovery Canada, Chair of the End MS Training Network Committee and a member of the Business Advisory Committee - Shannon School of Business.
+He is also a director of Summit I REIT and Brookfield Residential Properties Inc. Mr. Maroun is past Chair of the National Board of Directors of the MS Society of Canada, a director of the MS Research Foundation, co-founder of Casting for Recovery Canada, Chair of the End MS Training Network Committee and a member of the Business Advisory Committee - Shannon School of Business.
+He has served on the audit committee for Brookfield Residential Properties Inc. and Partners REIT and has served as Chief Executive Officer of Summit I REIT.
 Mr. Maroun is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 Mr. Maroun is a resident of Devonshire, Bermuda.

-Mr. Maroun was a Trustee of the Fund from January 31, 2006 to January 1, 2010 and has been a Director since January 1, 2010.
+Mr. Maroun was a Trustee of the Fund from January 31, 2006 to January 1, 2010 and was a Director from January 1, 2010 to July 31, 2012.

-Mr. Maroun owns 134,900 Common Shares.
+Mr. Maroun owns 121,500 Common Shares.